smlu/SED/README.md

 ## Releases

-The binary release is currently distributed through the `SED` level for the Indiana Jones and the Infernal Machine game.
-You can find it at [https://github.com/Jones3D-The-Infernal-Engine/Mods/tree/main/levels/sed](https://github.com/Jones3D-The-Infernal-Engine/Mods/tree/main/levels/sed).
+To celebrate the 25th anniversary of Indiana Jones and the Infernal Machine, the editor binary release is currently distributed through a special `SED` level for the game.
+You can find it att [https://github.com/Jones3D-The-Infernal-Engine/Mods/tree/main/levels/sed](https://github.com/Jones3D-The-Infernal-Engine/Mods/tree/main/levels/sed).

 ## License